pranavv05/connect_ruas/CONTRIBUTING.md

 - Reach out to the maintainers
 - Participate in our community events

-Thank you for contributing to BabyCollab!
+Thank you for contributing to connectruas!